ls1intum/Themis/docs/admin/app/deployment.rst

   * **Build and Release Pipeline:**

     This pipeline is automatically triggered by changes in the Themis repository.
-It checks for swiftlint errors.
+It checks for `SwiftLint`_ errors.
 It uses fastlane to build the app.
 If the change is on the develop branch then it releases to TestFlight.

 ~~~~~~~~~~~~~~~~~~~